mokuda2/senioryearreflection/_posts/2022-04-04-The-Color-Red.md

 “I’m definitely slower when it comes to knowing if I want to be in a relationship,” Sam answered.
 “But if I go past a second date, I’m definitely more interested.”

 “Gotcha.
 Hopefully we can continue to get to know each other better.
 I mean, so far, I like you.”

 “I like you too.”

 When it turned midnight, Sam and I said happy new year and gave each other another kiss.
-And even when I was dropping him off at his place, we gave each other a goodnight kiss.
+Even when I was dropping him off at his place, we gave each other a goodnight kiss too.

-…
+...

 The next day, I woke up to see something purple on my neck.
 It looked like a bruise, but at least it didn’t hurt when I touched it.
 And then I realized…